Embroidery vs. Cross Stitch – What’s the Difference?

 Is embroidery harder than cross stitch?

-These two needlecrafts are challenging in different ways, and I wouldn’t say that one is necessarily harder than the other.
+These two needle crafts are challenging in different ways, and I wouldn’t say that one is necessarily harder than the other.

-Surface embroidery offers hundreds of different kinds of stitches you can learn to use.
+Surface embroidery offers hundreds of different stitches you can learn to use.
 Some are very beautiful but rather complicated.
 However, don’t let this intimidate you!
 There are a lot of stitches that are very easy to learn.
 You don’t have to know very many stitches to make an embroidery.

-If you’re wanting to stitch a detailed image, cross stitch patterns can be a bit more complicated to plan out.
-However, there are plenty of premade designs that you can choose from so you don’t have to make the pattern/chart from scratch.
-Cross stitch can also take a lot longer than embroidery because you’re not able to cover as much surface area as fast.
 The great news is that there are only a select few stitches you’ll need to learn to get started.
 A lot of people enjoy cross stitching because it can be very meditative.

 FAQs

-Yes, cross stitch normally uses 6 strand cotton embroidery floss, which can also be used for surface embroidery.
+Yes, cross stitch normally uses six strand cotton embroidery floss, which can also be used for surface embroidery.
 However, surface embroidery can use many other kinds of thread as well including Perle cotton floss, ribbon, wool, and more.

 Conclusion